top of page

 tie your shoe

-This board book is the one we used to learn the important practical life skill to tie your shoe.
+This board book is the one we used to learn the important practical life skill to tie your shoes.
 The pictures walk you and your child through the steps, red lace and yellow lace to know what to do.

 bottom of page